-- Mental Status alterations in consciousness?
-Speaking ability? - Cranial Nerves note whether abnormal pupils and eye movements, facial weakness, poor gag and cough reflexes (oropharyngeal weakness), or neck weakness - Motor - Strength testing of proximal and distal extremity muscles, and compare flexor versus extensor muscle strength, noting symmetry between sides - Judge diaphragmatic and chest wall muscle strength to determine if there is any respiratory insufficiency (single breath count from 1 to 20 [external intercostal muscles] and maximal inspiratory pressure or negative inspiratory force [diaphragm].) - Sensory exam determine the presence or absence of sensory signs - Deep tendon reflexes
+- Mental Status Alterations in consciousness?
+Ability to speak and understand when spoken to? - Cranial Nerves note whether pupils and/or eye movements are normal, facial weakness, gag and cough reflexes (oropharyngeal weakness), or neck weakness. - Motor - Strength testing of proximal and distal extremity muscles, and compare flexor versus extensor muscle strength, noting any asymmetry between sides - Watching a person's chest wall movement and use of accessory muscle can determine if there is any respiratory insufficiency.
+Counting from 1 to 20 on a single breath notes normal respiratory muscle strength. - Sensory exam determine the presence or absence of sensory signs. - Deep tendon reflexes